5 FAH-4 H-700

 5 FAH-4 H-717 CONCLUDING ACTIVITIES

 b.
-Classification and sensitivity reviews The GAO may request a classification or sensitivity review of the draft report prior to further distribution for agency comment.
+Classification and sensitivity reviews.
+The GAO may request a classification or sensitivity review of the draft report prior to further distribution for agency comment.
 The GAO does not have classification authority and must rely on the originating agency to review the draft report to ensure that sensitive information (classified or other non-public material) is properly marked and protected from unauthorized disclosure.
+While the Department works to cooperate as fully as possible with GAO in connection with its stated policy of trying to make all its findings and reports public, the Department remains obligated to assert and maintain appropriate restrictive markings as to its records and internal information.

 c.
-Draft report Following the exit conference and classification/sensitivity reviews, the GAO will distribute the non-public draft report for agency review and official comment.
+Draft report.
+Following the exit conference and classification/sensitivity reviews, the GAO will distribute the non-public draft report for agency review and official comment.
+GAO will also offer the congressional requester an opportunity to receive a copy for informational purposes.

 d.
 Comments on draft report.
 The GAO’s policy is to provide 30 calendar days for Department comments on GAO draft reports.
 However, circumstances may demand a more rapid response, often within 7-15 days.
 The Department’s policy is to provide all substantive comments in writing.
 A formal written response is required when recommendations for the Department are included in the report.
 The formal written response must respond to each recommendation with sufficient detail to support the Department’s position.
 The lead bureau may elect to provide a formal response to a GAO report that does not contain Department recommendations.
 The Department comments will be published as an appendix to the final report.
 Oral comments may be provided for minor technical or editorial remarks.
 The lead bureau POC will coordinate the Department’s written comments and clear at the assistant secretary level.
 A meeting may be convened, if necessary, to resolve differences regarding the draft report conclusions and recommendations.
 Once fully cleared, the formal written response will be submitted to CGFS/GAO for the comptroller’s final review, signature, and transmittal to the GAO.
 CGFS/GAO will provide an information copy to the Office of the Inspector General (OIG) and the lead bureau’s assistant secretary.